Chaoqizhu/Chaoqizhu.github.io/_pages/cv.md

 💰 Selected Research Grants
 ======
 ------

+* **Principal Investigator**
-* National Natural Science Foundation of China (NSFC)
+  National Natural Science Foundation of China (NSFC)
-* Research projects on submarine fluid systems, marine geohazards, and seabed evolution
+  *Fluid migration and its influence on seabed stability during gas hydrate dissociation in deep sea*
+  2023–2025
+  Grant No. 42207173

+* **Principal Investigator**
+  Natural Science Foundation of Shandong Province
+  *Relationship between submarine landslides and submarine fluids at the Shenhu shelf-break zone, South China Sea*
+  2023–2025
+  Grant No. ZR2022QD002

+* **Principal Investigator**
+  Key Research and Development Program of Shandong Province
+  *Mechanisms and strategies for ecological security of coastal wetlands in the Yellow River Delta*
+  2022–2023
+  Grant No. 2022RZB07052

 📝 Selected Academic Service
 ======